stbaione/llm-dev/halo-models.md

 Numerical issues for any component, tarci profile | Avi |
 Numerical correctness of 70b FP8 (gets from AMD quark team) vs a gold provided by quork | Dan |
 Upload gguf and mlir files | Rob |
-Fix crash for the issue Rob filed | Mahesh |
+Fix crash for the issue Rob raised for llama3-8b | Mahesh | Causal (Masked) Attention Support for torch to linalg | Zach |
+Causal (Masked) Attention Support for gpu codegen | Rohan |